 Our third party hotel managers are dependent on information technology networks and systems, including the internet, to access, process, transmit and store proprietary and customer information.
 These complex networks include reservation systems, vacation exchange systems, hotel management systems, customer databases, call centers, administrative systems, and third party vendor systems.
-These systems require the collection and retention of large volumes of personality identifiable information of hotel guests, including credit card numbers.
-Our hotel managers may store and process such proprietary and customer information networks and systems can be vulnerable to threats such as system, network or internet failures; computer hacking or business disruption; vyber-terrorism; viruses, worms or other malicious software programs; and employee error, negligence or fraud.
-These threats can be introduced in any number of ways, including from these threats.
-Any compromise of our managers' networks could result in a disruption to operations, such as disruption in form these threats.
-Any compromise of our managers' networks could result in a disruption to operations.
-Such as disruptions in fulfilling guest reservations, delayed bookings or sales, or lost guest reservations.
-Any of these events could, in turn, result in disruption of the hotels we own that our managed by them, in increased costs and in potential litigation and liability.
-In addition, public disclosure, or loss of customer or proprietary information could result in a disruption of und business, including so of confidence among hotel guests, and result in reputational harm for the hotels owned by us and managed by them, which may have a material daverse effect on our business, financial condition and results of operations.
+These systems require the collection and retention of large volumes of personally identifiable information of hotel guests, including credit card numbers.
+Our hotel managers may store and process such proprietary and customer information both on systems located at the hotels we own and other hotels operated by our third party managers, their corporate locations and at third-party owned facilities, including for example, in a third-party hosted cloud environment.
+These information networks and systems can be vulnerable to threats such as system, network or internet failures; computer hacking or business disruption; cyber-terrorism; viruses, worms or other malicious software programs; and employee error, negligence or fraud.
+These threats can be introduced in any number of ways, including through third parties accessing our hotel managers' information networks and systems.
+The risks from these cyber threats are significant.
+We rely on the security systems of our mangers to protect proprietary and customer information from these threats.
+Any compromise of our managers' networks could result in a disruption to operations, such as disruptions in fulfilling guest reservations, delayed bookings or sales, or lost guest reservations.
+Any of these events could, in turn, result in disruption of the operations of the hotels we own that our managed by them, in increased costs and in potential litigation and liability.
+In addition, public disclosure, or loss of customer or proprietary information could result in damage to the manager's reputation and a loss of confidence among hotel guests and result in reputational harm for the hotels owned by us and managed by them, which may have a material adverse effect on our business, financial condition and results of operations.

 In addition to the information technologies and systems of our managers used to operate our hotels, we have our own corporate technologies and systems that are used to access, store, transmit, and manage or support a variety of business processes.
 There can be no assurance that the security measures we have taken to protect the contents of these systems will prevent failures, inadequacies or interruptions in system services or that system security will not be breached through physical or electronic break-ins, computer viruses, and attacks by hackers.
-Disruptions in service, system shutdowns and security breaches in the information, could have a material adverse effect on our business, our financial reporting and compliance, and subject us to liability claims or regulatory penalties which could be significant.
+Disruptions in service, system shutdowns and security breaches in the information technologies and systems we use, including unauthorized disclosure of confidential information, could have a material adverse effect on our business, our financial reporting and compliance, and subject us to liability claims or regulatory penalties which could be significant.